pranjal0715/CRM/README.md

 # Basic CRM System

-A simple CRM system built with Next.js (frontend) and Express.js (backend) to manage client data and interactions.
+A simple CRM system built with Next.js (frontend) and Express.js (backend) to manage client data and interactions with modern dashboard and reporting facilities.

 ## Features